-Explore the best trails near Chattanooga with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Chattanooga with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 dogs on leash

 As some others have said finding this trail is the hardest part.
 If you are heading up Suck Creek road the trail is going to start on your right.
 Heading up Suck Creek road near the top, before you reach the Walden Ridge community sign, you'll just barely spot a set of stairs leading to a trailhead on the left side of the road.
 There are typically a few cars parked in the location so that's your best marker.
 The trail to mushroom rock has nothing to do with the stairs, just a good place marker to find where you need to be.
 The only thing marking the location you want is a hard to spot "trail crossing" sign on the Creek side just before the stairs when driving up.
 Hop over the guard rail and you'll see the start to your journey.

 The trail itself comes quickly down to a bridge from the road then up an incline followed by a nice leisurely flat stretch.
 After a mile or so you'll start heading down the back side of the ridge you just climbed, down to a long suspension bridge over North Suck Creek.
 On the other side of the bridge you can either chose the more strenuous red blaze course directly In front of you, or follow the white blazes to the right that pass through the little camping area.
 Either way you chose this is the hardest part of the trail.
 It has a decent elevation gain.
 A short hike later (30 minutes?) you'll be greeted by Mushroom Rock.